Q: Does Idyllwild Park have adequately paved paths to accommodate persons with limited mobility?

 A: Auto Club # is posted at the booth, along with local towing company.
 Non-emergency sheriff dispatch is 1-800-950-2444.

 Q: How far away is the nearest grocery store and gas station?

 A: “Mom & Pop” market and gas station, 2-minute drive (1/2 mile walk).
 Bigger stores are in Hemet or Banning, about 30-40 minutes down the hill.

 Q: What other activities are there in the area, such as trails, movies, historical/natural sites, etc.?

-A: Idyllwild Nature Center, hiking trails, climbing and bouldering, mountain biking.
+A: Idyllwild Nature Center (additional fee required), hiking trails, climbing and bouldering, mountain biking.
 Movie theater, dining and shopping in town.
 Snow sledding is popular when weather conditions permit.